The heavy weight of expectation surrounding anything labelled as a "passion project" can be pretty intimidating.

 The finished project, shot in 2014, stars Andrew Garfield, Adam Driver, and Liam Neeson in the adaptation of Shūsaku Endō's novel of the same name; which sees two 17th century Portuguese priests face persecution when they travel to Japan to locate their mentor, who committed apostasy after being tortured.

-Taking on such heavy historical matters, guided by the hands of such an icon of the cinematic arts, does have the makings of the perfect recipe for artistic success.
-And the first reviews have so far been unanimously positive; though its praise as an "inspiring" and "profound" piece of work has been somewhat tempered by the critique that the film is uneven.
+Taking on such heavy historical matters, guided by the hands of such an icon of the cinematic arts, does have the makings of the perfect recipe for artistic success: thankfully, the first trickles of critical reactions seem very positive, though limited to social media only - with the review embargo yet to drop.
+Could this Scorsese's best yet?

 Join our new commenting forum